solidc0re/solidcore-scripts/README.md

 - [x] write more documentation
 - implement conditional conf_msg and error reporting
 - add SELinux enforcing check
-- add blank password check for all users, or have all users update their password on next login
+- [x] have all other users update their password on next login
 - add mitigations check
 - review and potentially implement chronyd (NTP) [improvements](https://chrony-project.org/faq.html#_how_can_i_make_the_system_clock_more_secure)
 - establish blocklist review process